Meditation for Stress Relief: Does It Work?

 Set a Time

-Start with 5–10 minutes daily and gradually increase as you get comfortable.
+Start with 5–10 minutes daily and gradually increase the time as you become more comfortable.

 Use a Comfortable Posture